Soothe and protect lips with this easy to make homemade honey lip balm recipe!

 Instructions

-- In a double boiler, warm oil, beeswax, and honey until the wax is just melted.
+- Heat over low heat until the wax is just melted.

 - Pour into storage container.
 Let cool and harden before capping.